frost0x/frost0x.github.io/0days.md

 ## Market Trends & Timing

-- **Acceleration**: Innovations in LLM architecture (e.g., multi-agent planning, longer context, tool use) are making autonomous code exploitation practical—not just theoretical.
+- **Acceleration**: Innovations in LLM architecture (e.g., multi-agent planning, longer context, tool use) are making autonomous 0day discovery viable.
-- **Opportunity**: Teams that build robust sifting pipelines will unlock a new scale of offensive and defensive security capability.
+- **Opportunity**: Teams that build capable discovery pipelines will unlock a new scale of offensive and defensive security capability.
 - **Urgency**: The window for market entry is narrow.
-Early builders will set the standard for AI-assisted exploit intelligence.
+Early builders will generate outsized returns.

 ## Strategic & Ethical Considerations

 - **Compliance**: Activities are bound by international laws, responsible disclosure practices, and export regulations.
-- **Safety**: All model actions are sandboxed, observable, and controlled to prevent misuse or spillover.
+- **Safety**: All model actions must be sandboxed, observable, and controlled to prevent misuse or spillover.
 - **Dual-use capabilities**: 0days can be responsibly disclosed, sold legally to governments or through accepted brokers like [Crowdfense](https://www.crowdfense.com) and the like.

 ## Conclusion

-As geopolitical tensions rise and cyber defense becomes a growing priority, demand for 0days is set to increase significantly, attracting sustained investment.
+As geopolitical tensions rise and cyber defense becomes a growing priority, demand for 0days is set to increase significantly, attracting large and sustained investment.
 Rapid advances in AI are accelerating capabilities that make automated, reliable 0day identification both practical and cost-effective.
 This creates a strong opportunity to build high-margin solutions that meet urgent security needs, positioning early adopters to benefit from a market that is expanding alongside technological progress and global security challenges.